spotinst/spotinst-sdk-go/README.md

 A Go client library for accessing the Spotinst API.

-You can view Spotinst API docs here: [https://spotinst.atlassian.net/wiki/display/API](https://spotinst.atlassian.net/wiki/display/API)
+You can view Spotinst API docs [here](https://spotinst.atlassian.net/wiki/display/API).

 ## Usage